ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
-They must make their own repairs.
-alose can het protest
-self from inundation.
-The only
-solution is the assnmption, by the
-general government of the con
-struction of levees.
-This commi
-sion has, collectively and indivi
-iy, made all efforts possible in
-present Cohgress waw ot dur
-.
-an o e da  o
-arder of the commission
-G. on
-aeta e

- rtS
-vaaloned ole1g s

-courts.
-This places the Levee
-Company, in view of a tremendous
-river, in rather an unpleasant
-position--with no funds on hand,
-and but little prospect of any for
-some time, necessarily impairing
-to a great extent their credit.N.
-O. Republioan.
 Take the Paper.
 We find the following going the
 rounds of the press.
 Read, pond